ibm-cloud-docs/assistant/intents.md

     To learn about the impact of including references to entities in your user examples, see [How entity references are treated](#intents-entity-references).
     {: tip}

-    Intent names and example text can be exposed in URLs when an application interacts with the service.
+    Intent names and example text can be exposed in URLs when an application interacts with {{site.data.keyword.conversationshort}}.
 Do not include sensitive or personal information in these artifacts.
     {: important}

 1. Click **Add example** to save the user example.